Last updated on August 22nd, 2024 at 04:42 pm

-Here at Remitly, we’re proud to help immigrants around the world send money to their loved ones back home, and we know from talking to our customers that many people have questions about different immigration policies, including dual citizenship.
+Here at Remitly, we’re proud to help immigrants around the world send money to their loved ones back home.
+From talking to our customers, we know that many people have questions about different immigration policies, including dual citizenship.

-To help demystify what it means to become a dual citizen, we created this guide that breaks down what dual citizenship means, explains how people can become dual citizens, and answers common questions surrounding dual citizenship.
+To help demystify dual citizenship and dual nationality, we created this guide.
+It breaks down what dual citizenship means, explains how people can become dual citizens, and answers common questions surrounding it.

 What is dual citizenship?